InfernoAmaruq/AstralEngine/README.md

 - LBMF (Lua-Based Markdown File) a JSON-like format used for data by the engine, utilising the shape of Lua tables and optional `@CODE` blocks for logic.
 Supports comments!
 The Aspera compiler does a quick parse over files as they are loaded, checking for macro symbols or '@'.
 The compilers effect on boot time is minimal

+A lightweight GLSL shader pipeline is also included that makes compiling shaders easier

 Haxe and Teal supports are planned within the future!